 Taking care of yourself right now is imperative.
 Make sure that you:

-- Get professional help.
-Reach out to Faye Reitman, MFT, today.
+Get professional help.
+Reach out to Alicia Richardson, LMFT, today.

 He may spend a lot of “private” time on his computer, his phone, or at work.
 Working long hours could be a cover for compulsive viewing of Internet porn.
 When you notice your partner is on the computer, he may turn it off or flip to another page.
 He may set up secret or hidden email accounts.
 He may hide his cell phone to avoid your detection of his phone calls or text messages.